jjhtraets/snake_bulkRNAseq_pipeline/README.md

 Sample files should contain the column name "sample_ID".

 ### Information on config/config.yaml
 "input_folder" in the `config/config/yaml` file locates the folder containing the fastq files.
-And "output_folder" locates the folder for the output files
+And "output_folder" locates the folder for the output files.
+Setting the modes to True/False determines the output.

 ### Updates
 - August 2023, integrated RSEM and added more extensive QCs